nbonfils/JSD-website/_posts/2023-06-14-limits-curbcut.md

 tags:
   - paper
 excerpt: "Our paper, Pathways to urban sustainability: Design perspectives on a data curation and visualization platform, has been accepted at the
 Ninth Computing Within Limits Workshop (LIMITS 2023).
-See full post for the link to the final paper."
+See full post for the link to the paper."
 ---

 Current computing methods addressing climate change employ open data platforms, interactive maps, and predictive modeling to support policy analysis,